-METALS-London copper, aluminium supported by China demand hopes
+CORRECTED-METALS-London copper, aluminium supported by China demand hopes

 "There remains considerable 'wiggle room' for producers to evade production cuts and this could result in only a slight decline in overall output, or more likely, a more moderate pace in the rate of production growth compared to what we are currently seeing."

-* LME COPPER: London Metal Exchange copper had eased 0.1 percent to $5,869 a tonne by 0211 GMT, extending small losses from the previous session.
+* LME COPPER: London Metal Exchange copper had eased 0.1 percent to $5,869 a tonne by late afternoon in Asia, extending small losses from the previous session.
 Prices have failed at the $5,930-$5,970 band five times in the past fortnight, reflecting formidable chart-based resistance at this level.
 Support is seen at the 100-day moving average at $5,761 a tonne.

 * SHFE COPPER: Shanghai Futures Exchange copper slipped 0.3 percent to 47,160 yuan ($6,955) a tonne.